 Educational / Remedial

-The primary goal of the University Judicial System is education.
+The primary goal of the University Student Conduct System is education.
 Respective boards and case managers may design sanctions that are specific to an individual case when it is determined that educational or remedial value may result and the interests of the University community are maintained.
 Examples of educational/remedial sanctions include, but are not limited to community service, research and writing assignments, monetary restitution, and Project CARE activities.
 (Project CARE stands for Citizenship, Awareness, Responsibility, and Ethics, and includes a series of campus and neighborhood activities designed to promote individual student contributions to the life of the University community.)

 In instances of less serious deviations from the University norms of conduct, the student(s) may be formally warned of the possible consequences of continuing such behavior.
 No other specific action is taken unless further misconduct occurs.